onnx/onnx-mlir/docs/Dialects/onnx.md

 | :-----: | ----------- |
 `X` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
 `rois` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
-`batch_indices` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values
+`batch_indices` | tensor of 64-bit integer values or memref of 64-bit integer values

 #### Results: